Anxious Attachment and Codependency: Are You Worried About Being “Needy”?

 Being "needy" isn't exactly a technical term, but it's something that many of us can relate to.
 Perhaps you're in—or have been in—a relationship with someone you felt was too needy.
-Or maybe you are worried that you might be too needy.
+Or maybe you are worried and you're starting to ask yourself, "am I too needy?"

 We can draw on more technical terms in relationship psychology for this concept: "anxious attachment" and "codependency."
 Read on to learn more about these terms and how they can help you better understand what it means to be "needy" in a relationship.